RSE-Sheffield/old_team_site_nikola/README.md

 When you are happy, submit a Pull Request.

+## Formatting tips

+* When editing a Markdown page make sure you leave a blank line before any bulleted lists.

 ## Site testing and deployment

 When you create a pull request against this repo